 I grew up in Central Massachusetts and the greater New England area.
 As a child most of my free time was focused on catching frogs and salamanders in the many vernal pools littered throughout the local landscape.
 The more time I spent in the woods, the more I discovered that it was a part of my identity.
 Wild spaces became a sanctuary for me in my youth and continue to be of the upmost importance to me as an adult.
 Investigation and discovery in the outdoors led me to pursue a career in natural resource education and management.

 In 2013 I joined the Wolf Ridge Environmental Learning Center staff as part of the graduate naturalist program.
-I stayed on for two years and became deeply rooted and enamored with the ELC campus and with the surrounding North Shore.
+I stayed on for two years and became deeply rooted and enamored with the ELC campus and with the surrounding north shore of Lake Superior.
 Today I live in Finland, Minnesota and work as a forestry and wildlife technician.
 Much of my work is devoted to sustainably managing natural resources, educating others, and helping to create a more diverse and resilient landscape.
 I first began experimenting with photography by using trail cameras to monitor wildlife in college.
 The first setup was on a deer carcass and I couldn’t believe how many critters showed up to inquire!
 I have been hooked on remote cameras ever since.

 Technology can give us a profound window into the lives of untamed creatures; for me it has fostered a greater appreciation and respect for the wild.
 Photography has taught me to interact more intimately with the environment, focus on detail, and to read the stories written in the earth.
 I am most interested in using my images and the accompanying tales as conservation tools.
 I strive to spark curiosity in others and help connect folks to the natural world.
 I believe images can induce powerful feelings, transfer knowledge, and facilitate informed decisions.
 There are always new ways to be found that we may share and learn from nature’s brilliance.